uttara-tech/algorithms/README.md

 ## Overview ##

+### A brief outline of machine learning and deep learning concepts incorporated in the assignments: ###

 ### 1. Predict LoS (Length of Stay) of patients in a hospital ###
 **Objective:** Prediction using Keras Model